liam-wiltshire/talks/scaling/content.md

 It's only when the spikes start happening, and your application gets slower and slower, that we realise we need to do something about it

-There are alot of different ways we can scale - this talk covers some of the basic approches, including how you can apply them to existing applications
+There are a lot of different ways we can scale - this talk covers some of the basic approaches, including how you can apply them to existing applications

 ---